 |Watch List: A-D||Watch List: P-Z|

-In this section of our English User Guides we'll attempt to clarify differences in meaning between words which, because they look or sound very similar, tend to cause confusion among both foreign students of English and native speakers alike.
+In this English Study Smart Chart we'll attempt to clarify differences in meaning between words which, because they look or sound very similar, tend to cause confusion among both foreign students of English and native speakers alike.

 It will soon become apparent that, in order to distinguish between homonyms of entirely different meaning, British English has retained a richer variety of spellings (e.g. check and cheque, tire and tyre, or story and storey).
 So it is probably fair to say there is less scope for errors in AmE (American English) than in BrE (British English).